AlexisT37/UnrealEngineDoc/MainMenus.md

 ## Save Level: Save the currently opened level

+## Open asset: Summon an asset picker

+## Favorite Levels: Add a level to the favorites, or select a favorite

+## Recent Levels: Open one of the recently opened levels

+## Save current level: save the level (umap)

-## Save Level As: Save the currently opened level with a new name or location
+## Save current level as: decide the name of your level

-## Save All: Save all unsaved changes in the project, including levels, assets, and configurations
+## Save all: Save all your unsaved levels and assets to disk

-## Choose Files to Save: Choose specific files or assets to save
+## Choose file to save: decide what to save

-## Connect to Source Control: Connect the project to a source control system (e.g., Git, Perforce, SVN) for version control and team collaboration

-## Refresh Source Control: Refresh the connection to your source control system, updating the status of files and assets

-## Import: Import assets into your project, such as 3D models, textures, sounds, etc
+## Import into level: import various types of assets into your current level

+It could be an FBX scene, a Gl transmission format(gltf), Gl transmission format in binary(glb), or materialXFile format(mtlx)

-## Export All: Export all assets in the project, including levels and objects
+## Export all

-## Build: Build lighting, geometry, and navigation data for your level

-## Build and Run: Build your project and run it on a selected platform

-## Cook Content for [Platform]: Prepare the content of your project for a specific platform, such as PC, console, or mobile devices

-## Package Project: Package your project into an executable or installable format for distribution

-## Switch Project: Switch to another Unreal Engine project on your computer
+Export all your content to a file, it could be several formats, such as fbx, lod.obj, obj, stereolitography stl, gltf or glb

+## Export selected

+Export the selected elements to a file, for instance a selected character in the view

-## New Project: Create a new Unreal Engine project
+## New Project

+Takes you to the project creation screen, where you can select the options and templates

+## Open Project

-## Open Project: Open an existing Unreal Engine project
+Open an already existing project

-## Exit: Close the Unreal Engine editor
+## Zip Project

+Zip the current project into a zip file

+## Recent projects

+Open one of the recent projects

+## Exit

+Quit the application